skye2k2/triple-triad/README.md

 - Allow page refresh without quitting match
 - Add fun Final Fantasy VIII facts to push to clients while waiting for a game
 - Track stats (plays/captures/losses per card and game mode)?
-- Permanently store game results (which would enable replays)
+- Permanently store game results (which would enable saved replays)
+- Ability to replay a match from a game log
 - Dynamically create all card content (power numbers, name, border)
 - Add support and options for Final Fantasy XIV cards and modes